Characters of Final Fantasy X and X-2: Kimahri Ronso

 After departing from Mt.
-Gagazet in shame ten years before the current events depicted in Final Fantasy X began, Kimahri discovered a dying Auron outside Bevelle.
-Auron told Kimahri about the daughter of Braska, Yuna, and asked him to fulfill a promise Auron had made to Braska in his stead: to remove Yuna from Bevelle and transport her to the island of Besaid, where she may grow up peacefully.
-Kimahri honored Auron's request and made sure that Yuna arrived at Besaid safely.
-When his task was completed, he prepared to depart, yet Yuna pleaded with him to remain with her, and he complied.
+Gagazet in shame ten years before the events of Final Fantasy X, Kimahri discovered a dying Auron outside Bevelle.
+Auron told Kimahri about Braska's daughter and asked him to fulfill a promise he had made to Braska in his stead: to remove Yuna from Bevelle and transport her to the island of Besaid, where she may grow up peacefully.
+Kimahri honored Auron's request and ensured that Yuna arrived at Besaid safely.
+When his task was completed, he prepared to depart; however, Yuna pleaded with him to remain with her, and he complied.

 In Final Fantasy X-2, Kimahri is depicted as the new Elder of the Ronso tribe.
-Kimahri's difficulties as chief comprise several playable missions, most notably involving a disagreement he has with a young Ronso named Garik, who desires to seek vengeance upon the Guado for the Ronsos killed by Seymour in the previous game as well as find two Ronso children, Lian and Ayde, who are in search of adventure and a way to fix Kimahri's broken horn.
-Eventually, Kimahri realizes that all Ronso should follow the example of Lian and Ayde in trying to find their own individual paths while working together to forge a better future for one another, and that he alone can not provide a single answer to what the future of the entire group should be.
+Kimahri's difficulties as chief comprise several playable missions, most notably involving a disagreement he has with a young Ronso named Garik, who desires to seek vengeance on the Guado for the Ronsos killed by Seymour in the previous game.
+He also seeks to find two Ronso children, Lian and Ayde, who are in search of adventure and a way to fix Kimahri's broken horn.
+Eventually, Kimahri realizes that all Ronso should follow Lian and Ayde's example in following their individual paths while working together to forge a better future, and that he alone cannot provide a single answer to what the future of the group should be.